mcp-rune 0.107.0

 Layer 5: Behavioral

-File: lib/mcp/prompts/base-prompt.jsgenerateStatefulGuidanceInstructions()
+File: src/mcp/prompts/generators/guidance-generator.tsgenerateGuidance()

 Only applies to stateful prompts.
 Generates: